 First developed as a sport in Medieval times, when boxing was included in military training, Muay Thai has since grown into an art form handed down through the ages.

 The sport is unique because it allows the use of elbows, knees, and bare feet.

 Learning how to compete in Muay Thai takes practice and patience as it is as much about technique as it is about brute force.

 It’s also a great way to improve fitness and learn a new skill.
 It remains a popular spectator sport all throughout Thailand.

 Where to Watch or Try Muay Thai Boxing

 For watching a live Muay Thai fight, events take place right throughout Thailand, from local bars to larger stadiums.
 Some options include:

 - New Lumpinee Stadium (Bangkok) – For elite Muay Thai this is the place to go.
 2000 baht for ringside seats.

 - Rajadamnern Boxing Stadium (Bangkok) – The nation’s oldest and most prestigious stadium.
 Also has female Muay Thai events.
 2000 baht for ringside, 1500 for ‘second class seats’.

 - Channel 7 Boxing Stadium (Bangkok) – Once a local secret, now popular with travelers.
-Events are only on Sunday but come with free admission.
+Events are only on Sundays but come with free admission.